 Chowder: I hate when these episodes have a twist ending.

 - In Futurama, Fry participates in the quiz show, "Who Dares to Be a Millionaire?" hosted by Morbo.
-Stupid as Fry is, he quickly left after failing the $1 question thinking that the tool to use to hammer a nail is a another nail which becomes the Running Gag of this episode.
+Stupid as Fry is, he quickly left after failing the $1 question thinking that the tool to use to hammer a nail is a another nail which he will actually do later in the episode.

 - UK writer and TV personality Danny Wallace once bought a £50,000 winning scratchcard, but accidentally voided it after winning by scratching off too many "windows".